AIG-ist-tugraz/DirectDebug/README.md

 #### Use a bash script

 We provide two bash scripts that perform all necessary steps from *compiling the source code* to *running the DirectDebug evaluation process*.
 In particular, **run.sh** will compile the source files, package them in one *jar* file, and run the DirectDebug evaluation with the dataset used for the paper.

 Besides compiling and packaging the source files, **run_all.sh** will carry out all five steps of the DirectDebug evaluation process, and you will get the new dataset, new results.
+Three steps Feature model generation, Testsuite generation, and Test case classification will take a long time to complete.
+Thus, if you have 3-4 free days, then try with **run_all.sh**.
+Otherwise, please run the evaluation process step-by-step using our **d2bug_eval.jar**.

 To run these bash scripts on your system after cloning the source code: